Students

 Majors

-All majors and skillsets are welcome to participate in the DEI sub-team!
-To have a successful DEI sub-team, you will need diverse perspectives from many different majors including those not pursuing careers in STEM.
+All majors and skillsets are welcome to participate in the Mobility Challenge Subteam!
+To be successful in this subteam, you will need a range of perspectives from many different majors including those not pursuing careers in STEM.

 - Psychology